Skip to Content

 Activities

-Guided game drives can be booked through Namibia Wildlife Resorts.
+Guided are the main activity in the park.
 Self-drive safaris are not permitted.
-Waterberg has nine short walking trails close to the resort accommodation area.
+Waterberg also has nine short walking trails close to the resort accommodations area.
 More challenging are the two four-day, 42km/26mi hiking trails: the Waterberg Unguided Hiking Trail and the guided Waterberg Wilderness Trail.
-Advance bookings through Namibia Wildlife Resorts are required for both.

 Weather & Climate

-The elevated Waterberg Plateau experiences a cool, practically rain-free winter, which corresponds with the Dry season (May to October), and a hot summer with occasional rain, which marks the Wet season (November to April).
-The Dry season can get very cold in the early morning (5°C/41°F), so bring warm clothes if you’re visiting anytime from late May to early August.
+The elevated Waterberg Plateau experiences a cool, practically rain-free winter, which corresponds to the Dry season (May to October), and a hot summer with occasional rain, which marks the Wet season (November to April).
+The Dry season can get very cold in the early morning (averaging 5°C/41°F in June), so bring warm clothes if you’re visiting anytime from late May to early August.

 Best Time To Visit